davidel/xmail/docs/Readme.txt

     [Windows]

-      You have to have the command line environment setup before (usually the vcvars32.bat script inside the Visual C++ directory).
-You also need to copy the openSSL DLLs (located in "win32ssl\dll") inside the same folder where the XMail.exe binary resides.
+      You have to have the command line environment setup before (usually the vcvars64.bat script inside the Visual C++ directory).

       C:> nmake /f Makefile.win

       If once you run the XMail binaries, Windows complains about missing DLLs, your system is probably missing the Microsoft CRT redistributable package, that you can download here L<http://www.xmailserver.org/vcredist_x86.exe>.